-The Master of Public Health (MPH) in Health Policy curriculum consists of four types of courses:
+The Master of Public Health (MPH) in Health Policy curriculum consists of three types of courses:

-- Required Core Courses (PUBH 6001, 6002, 6003, 6004, and 6007)

-- Required Program-Specific Courses
+- Required Core Courses (PUBH 6002, 6003, 6007, 6009, 6011, 6012, 6021, and 6022) - Required Program-Specific Courses, including Capstone - Electives

-- Electives

-- Required Practicum and Capstone

 The MPH core courses are designed to provide students with a broad public health context as well as a foundation for subsequent coursework.
 Early completion of these core courses ensures that students will have the base of knowledge to successfully complete the program specific courses and to get as much as possible out of them.
-Full-time students typically complete the MPH core courses in their first year following their admission into the program (fall/spring/summer).
-Part-time students (who generally take 5 to 7 credits per semester) will typically concentrate on taking just core courses in their first year, and then take program-specific courses in their second and third years.